 Metastudent predicts gene ontology (GO) terms for protein sequences through homology.
-It first runs a single BLAST query for all targets against a custom BLAST database containing sequences and GO terms of previously annotated proteins.
-The output is then used by three different base classifiers to calculate three separate sets of GO terms.
-Finally, a smart meta classifier converts them into one.
+It first runs a BLAST query for a given target against a custom BLAST database containing sequences and GO terms of previously annotated proteins.
+If a similar sequence is found, the output is used by three different base classifiers to calculate three separate sets of GO terms.
+Finally, a smart meta classifier converts them into one set.
+If there is no similar sequence in the BLAST database, no prediction is made.

 What is predicted?